 It's good to push yourself in social contexts when you have a chronic illness.
-Go out and do new things.
-See new places.
-Try fun activities.
+Go out and do new things, see new places and try fun activities.

 Five things to remember about setting your limits with friends:

-When you’re pushing yourself in a social situation, make a point to be with friends that you know you can rely on.
-If at any point you want to stop or you encounter an issue, it’s best to be around someone that can help you.
+When you’re pushing yourself in a social situation, make a point to be with friends you know you can rely on.
+If you want to stop or encounter an issue at any point, it’s best to be around someone who can help you.

 I know it’s tough, but articulating how you feel is very important when you’re with your friends.

-- If you feel that your friends are not respecting your boundaries, or are being insensitive to your circumstance – you need to stand up for yourself in a direct, but informative way.
+If you feel that your friends are not respecting your boundaries or are insensitive to your circumstance – you need to stand up for yourself in a direct but informative way.

 Feeling guilty for being chronically ill is pointless because you are not to blame for your illness.

-If this is something you’re struggling with right now, take a look at this article I wrote on Overcoming Guilt and Chronic Illness.
+If this is something you’re struggling with right now, you need to get some tips I share in this article on Overcoming Guilt and Chronic Illness.

-More than anything, the friends that stick by your side and respect your boundaries deserve your appreciation and respect back.
+Friends who stick by your side and respect your boundaries deserve your gratitude and respect back.